 Pauline Brown: The Business of Aesthetics

-- Oversaw more than 70 leading luxury brands in five different sectors
+- Oversaw a portfolio of more than 70 LVMH brands in five different luxury/retail sectors

 - Shows companies why and how to place customer delight at the center of all business strategies